 Here is a checklist for each assignment’s submission:

-As instructed above, the best way to upload new assignments is to drag the ENTIRE 115 folder to the www folder.
+As instructed above, the best way to upload new assignments is to drag the ENTIRE assignment folder to the www folder.
 However, if you are pro at this and understand it at a high enough level, you can simply upload only the folders & files that have been changed.

 Troubleshooting for Uploading